decentraland/documentation/content/player/decentraland-in-world/overview.md

 weight: 1
 ---

-# Decentraland In-World Overview
+**‘In-World**’ refers to anything happening inside Decentraland’s virtual world—this is where the magic happens!

 <img src="/images/players/minimapGP.png" width=100% />

 Decentraland’s main landmass, Genesis City.

-**‘In-World**’ refers to anything happening inside Decentraland’s virtual world—this is where the magic happens!

 ## **How to Jump Into Decentraland**